Paco Jémez

 Francisco "Paco" Jémez Martín (born 18 April 1970) is a Spanish football manager and former player who played as a central defender.
+He is the head coach of Botola Pro club Raja CA.

 Over 11 seasons, he played 269 La Liga matches in representation of three teams, mainly Deportivo and Zaragoza.
 He appeared for Spain at Euro 2000.

 Jémez started working as a manager in 2007, going on to work with several clubs.

 Club career

 Jémez was born in Las Palmas, Canary Islands.
-During his career, he played for Córdoba CF, Real Murcia CF, Rayo Vallecano (first appearing in La Liga and playing all 38 matches of the season), Deportivo de La Coruña (only totalling ten games in his first two seasons as the club achieved two consecutive runner-up spots, being more used afterwards) and Real Zaragoza, which he helped to victory in the 2000–01 edition of the Copa del Rey.
+During his career, he played for Córdoba, Real Murcia, Rayo Vallecano (first appearing in La Liga and playing all 38 matches of the season), Deportivo de La Coruña (only totalling ten games in his first two seasons as the club achieved two consecutive runner-up spots, being more used afterwards) and Real Zaragoza, which he helped to victory in the 2000–01 edition of the Copa del Rey.
 In January 2004 he returned to Rayo, now in the Segunda División.

-After one year out of football, Jémez returned to active with CD Lugo – Tercera División – and retired shortly after at the age of 35.
+After one year out of football, Jémez returned with Lugo – Tercera División – before retiring at the age of 35.